d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 On the other side, the framework also makes claims that are not standard.
 It treats the vacuum as a physically structured medium with storage properties, treats Lorentz structure as emergent rather than primitive, and treats gravity as displacement of the transport-supporting structure rather than curvature of spacetime itself.
 Those are not cosmetic differences.
 They are differences in what the theory says the world is.

 At the same time, the framework is not complete.
-The displacement sourcing relation is still foundational at the present stage, the full microphysical closure is not finished, and the strong-field and fully coupled dynamical sectors remain open.
+The displacement-sourcing relation is still foundational at the present stage: the papers currently treat nuclear-scale excitation dynamics as the source-side bridge rather than deriving that bridge from a finished substrate microphysics.
+The full microphysical closure is not finished, and the strong-field and fully coupled dynamical sectors remain open.

 The clearest reading lies between two familiar simplifications.
 The framework is not merely SR/GR in different words.
 But neither is it yet a final replacement theory with every further sector closed and derived.